-We are a group of individuals devoted to helping people in recovery stay stopped.
+We are a group of individuals devoted to helping people get into recovery and stay in recovery.

 Living Free Health & Fitness was founded to help people in recovery stay there!
 Our approach promotes positive change via regular exercise, healthy eating, & planning to succeed.
 Our principles are founded on evidence-based, clinical practices and are designed to improve the skills, knowledge and abilities of our clients.

 Rochelle “Shelley” Poerio